-Helmet Design Evolution
+Helmet Design: Its Fascinating Evolution

 Over the years many studies have concluded that wearing a helmet while riding a motorcycle will greatly reduce the risk of head injuries.
 One study showed that wearing a helmet reduced the risk of head injuries by 69 percent and deaths by nearly 42 percent.
 Not to mention the 5,290 motorcyclists that died in 2008, many of which were not wearing helmets.
 Still, in some states, people refuse to wear helmets while riding their motorcycles.